-Russia’s central bank removed a reference to interest rates being adequate, pitting banks including Morgan Stanley (MS) against market consensus in predicting an increase in borrowing costs.
+Russia’s central bank removed a reference to interest rates being adequate, pitting banks including Morgan Stanley (MS:US) against market consensus in predicting an increase in borrowing costs.

 Policy makers dropped a phrase that money-market rates are acceptable for the “nearest future” in a statement on yesterday’s decision to leave the refinancing rate at 8.25 percent for a fourth month.
 While a Bloomberg survey and contracts used to speculate on three-month borrowing costs point to lower rates later this year, the last time this language disappeared, interest rates were raised the next month.